oakmac/phase3-react-project-requirements/README.md

   - When in doubt, store things in your Redux store
 - At least one component must use a [lifecycle method](https://reactjs.org/docs/react-component.html#componentdidmount) like `componentDidMount`, `componentWillUnmount`, etc

-## Bonus Requirements (recommended for comprehension / understanding!)
+## Bonus Requirements

+> NOTE: These are not required for the project, but advised for better understanding / comprehension of the topic.

 - Use a component from an external library, loaded via `npm`
   - Example: [bulma-react-components](https://www.npmjs.com/package/react-bulma-components), [react-bootstrap](https://react-bootstrap.github.io/), etc